The Impact Of L-Theanine On Anxiety And Wellness

 L-theanine: An amino acid found in green tea

 L-theanine is an amino acid that’s a natural constituent part of certain teas—such as green, black, and oolong—and some types of mushrooms.
 Supplements for L-theanine besides oolong, green, and black tea are also available in the form of powders, capsules, and liquids.
 This amino acid and its chemical constituents have been used by people of various cultures for centuries to reduce anxiety and promote relaxation, and it also increases subjective alertness in some cases.
-In addition, a recent prospective, randomized trial suggests that it may improve attention, memory, other cognitive functions, and executive brain function due to its neuroprotective effects.
+In addition, a recent prospective, double-blind, randomized trial suggests that it may improve attention, memory, other cognitive functions, and executive brain function due to its neuroprotective effects.

 Although researchers aren’t sure exactly how L-theanine works in the body, it’s widely believed that it increases serotonin and levels of GABA—a neurotransmitter that plays a role in nervous system control—in the brain.
 It may also block L-glutamic acid from reaching glutamate receptors in the brain.
 The combined effect is the relaxation of the nervous system and a reduction in stress hormones like cortisol.
 Studies suggest that consuming 200 mg of L-theanine daily may significantly reduce stress levels and decrease high blood pressure associated with stress in eight weeks or less with no known adverse side effects.